NEUIR/COAST/README.md

 This paper presents a benchmark, DebugEval, which is used to evaluate the code debugging ability of LLMs (Large Language Models) and proposals a framework for synthesizing training data using multiple agents, COAST.

 ### 1.1 DEBUGEVAL
-#### DebugEval designs four task scenarios: BUG Localization, BUG Identification, Code Repair, and Code Review to comprehensively evaluate the code debugging capability of LLMs.
+#### DebugEval designs four task scenarios: BUG Localization, BUG Identification, Code Repair, and Code Recognition to comprehensively evaluate the code debugging capability of LLMs.

 ![image](https://github.com/NEUIR/COAST/blob/main/Figure/benchmark_00.png).
 ### 1.2 COAST